Chhatrapati Shivaji Terminus: Queen Victoria Missing statue

 During its construction, a marble statue of Queen Victoria was installed in the main façade of the building, in a canopy under the clock.
 In the 1950s, authorities had begun to remove statues of the British figures from government buildings and public spaces based on a directive from the Government of India.
-Most of the statues, including that of Queen Victoria, were sent to Victoria Gardens (later renamed Rani Baug) where they were left lying on the grass in the open until at least the 1980s.
+Most of the statues, including that of Queen Victoria, were sent to Victoria Gardens (later renamed Rani Baug, then Jijamata Udyan) where they were left lying on the grass in the open until at least the 1980s.
 A Right to Information report was filed, but had no records of the missing statue being exported out of India.
 Historians now believe that the statue was smuggled out, sold by politicians, or destroyed.
 The symbol of Progress, another statue, featured on the top of the dome, is often mistaken for that of Queen Victoria.